makgyver/fluke/docs/def_alg/def_client.md

 .. tip::

     Make sure to move the model to the correct device before training it.
 Be careful to move it back to the CPU before sending it to the server.
-    Cleaning up the CUDA cache is also a good practice to avoid memory leaks :ref:`fluke.utils.clear_cache <flake.utils.funct>`.
+    Cleaning up the CUDA cache is also a good practice to avoid memory leaks :ref:`fluke.utils.clear_cuda_cache <flake.utils.funct>`.
     This loading-unloading process on GPU may lead to a performance penalty in some cases (e.g., with many small models that could fit in the GPU memory at the same time).
 We plan to introduce a more efficient way to handle this in the future.

 ```